google-deepmind/mujoco/doc/XMLreference.rst

    - An entire model cannot be attached (i.e. including all elements, referenced or not).
    - All assets from the child model will be copied in, whether they are referenced or not.
    - Self-attach or circular references are not checked for and will lead to infinite loops.
-   - :ref:`Keyframes<keyframe>` are not yet supported.
-When attaching, all keyframes will be deleted.

 .. _body-attach-model: